 SL-401 in Patients with Advanced, High Risk Myeloproliferative Neoplasms

 There are 2 parts to this study: Part 1 (dose escalation) and Part 2 (dose expansion).
-The goal of Part 1 of this clinical research study is to find the highest tolerable dose of SL-401 that can be given to patients with either myelofibrosis (MF), chronic myelomonocytic leukemia (CMML), advanced systemic mastocytosis (SM), or advanced symptomatic primary eosinophilic disorder (PED).
+The goal of Part 1 of this clinical research study is to find the highest tolerable dose of SL-401 that can be given to patients with either myelofibrosis (MF) or , chronic myelomonocytic leukemia (CMML). , advanced systemic mastocytosis (SM), or advanced symptomatic primary eosinophilic disorder (PED).
 The goal of Part 2 of this research study is to learn if the dose found in Part 1 can help to control the disease.
 The safety of this drug will be studied in both parts of this study.

 Disease Group: Myeloproliferative Diseases